 Attractions for the Traveler

 The hotel is built on land that was once the gardens of Henry VIII’s palace.
-Recently an old icehouse from that time was found in the gardens of the house across the road.
+Recently, an old icehouse from that time was found in the gardens of the house across the road.

 For interesting days our try:

-- Enjoy a scenic river cruise on the Thames
+- Scenic river cruise on the Thames

-- Watch the politicians argue at the Houses of Parliament and listen to the chimes of Big Ben
+- Houses of Parliament and Big Ben

-- Take a boat trip and Stroll the gardens and Palace of Hampton Court
+- Palace of Hampton Court

 - London Zoo in Regents Park

-- Sample the atmosphere at one of London's six Premiership Football Clubs
+- London's six Premiership Football Clubs

-- Watch the Cricket at nearby Lords (20 minute walk)
+- Cricket at Lords

 - The Natural History Museum